dbampoh/LPJ-GUESS-integrated-LandSyMM/readme.txt

 ./cru
-     - Input/output module version for reading in CRU historical climate data for 1901-1998 in custom binary format used by LPJ-GUESS.
-The data file itself (GZIP-compressed) is located in directory cru at the same level as guess030124.
+     - Input/output module version for reading in CRU historical climate data for 1901-2006 in custom binary format used by LPJ-GUESS.
+The data files themselves (GZIP-compressed) are located in directory cru at the same level as this version of LPJ-GUESS was downloaded from.

        NOTE: The CRU data set is not in the public domain and should not be downloaded without specific permission.
 Note also that the file is